SharePoint 2010 database migration to SharePoint 2013

 Not bad, one hour for about 24,000 documents, many of them PDFs.
 And no errors!
 I can now take advantage of the much improved SharePoint 2013 Search Center on all my content.

-All in all, this SharePoint 2010 migration went pretty well.
+All in all, this upgrade to SharePoint 2013 migration went pretty well.
 There are some third party web parts that I will discuss with the farm’s admin, and a complete Site Template solution which I don’t think will be functional in 2013, given the huge changes in the UI.
 But even that site’s content is fully browsable and usable as it is now, so likely it will remain in 2010 mode.

 Check out my article on SharePoint Content Database Migration - Monitoring the process for more information on troubleshooting.